NVIDIA/bare-metal-manager-core/book/src/development/vscode_remote.md

 Those problems might be avoidable by being able to set `remoteUser` in `devcontainer.json` to ones alias.
-However when doing that I wasn't able to build the devcontainer image anyore, since it is missing my user alias in `/etc/passwd`.
+However when doing that I wasn't able to build the devcontainer image anymore, since it is missing my user alias in `/etc/passwd`.

 ### References